 - Customers would provide salespeople with a request for quote (RFQ)

-- The RFQ would sit in a queue for days, and then the estimator would spend an disturbing amount of time costing the job (on a time-and-materials basis)
+- The RFQ would sit in a queue for days, and then the estimator would spend a disturbing amount of time costing the job (on a cost-plus basis)

 - Salespeople would provide the estimate to clients and then negotiate the price quoted down to market value!